 1. You legitimately declared multiple URLs pointing to one canonical

-The most common case: you have /article-a?utm=twitter, /article-a?ref=newsletter, /article-a/, and they all have <link rel="canonical" href="https://yourdomain.com/article-a/"> in their head.
+The most common case: you have /article-a?utm=twitter, /article-a?ref=newsletter, and /article-a/, and they all carry <link rel="canonical" href="https://yourdomain.com/article-a/"> in their head.
 Google reports back “got it, won’t index this variant, will index the main version” — and each variant lands in the alternate bucket.

 2. Pagination or parameter variants